Sturmflut/sturmflut.github.io/_posts/2015-04-24-ubuntu-touch-app-wishlist-april-2015.markdown

 - Google Goggles

 - Google Hangouts or a replacement.
-WebRTC might be an option.
+WebRTC might be an option, or the [native SailfishOS client][hangouts-sailfish-github] by Daniele Rogora.

 - Google Sky Map (***Update:*** There is [Réaltaí][realtai-appexplorer].)